-Domestic violence is destructive and can be both physical or psychological.
+Family violence can be mentally, emotionally, and physically destructive.
 It can affect anyone of any age, gender, race, or sexual orientation.
 It may include behaviors meant to scare, physically harm, or control a partner.
 While every relationship is different, domestic violence generally involves an unequal power dynamic in which one partner tries to assert control over the other in a variety of ways.
 Examples include insults and threats, emotional abuse, and sexual coercion.
 Victims experience diminished self-worth, anxiety, depression, and a general sense of helplessness that can take time and often professional help to overcome.

 - If you have been the victim of violence and need immediate assistance, call 9-1-1 or your local police department.